-Applications and nominations for the 2020 Global Teacher Prize will open 13th June 2019.
+Applications and nominations for Global Teacher Prize 2020 will open in the coming few weeks.

 The Global Teacher Prize serves to underline the importance of educators and the fact that, throughout the world, their efforts deserve to be recognised and celebrated.
 It seeks to acknowledge the impacts of the very best teachers – not only on their students but on the communities around them.

 An inadequate education is a major factor behind the social, political, economic and health issues faced by the world today.
 We believe education has the power to reduce poverty, prejudice and conflict.